zeroc-ice/ice/java/android/README.md

 ```

 To run the tests against a `testController` application started from Android
-Studio you should omit the `--controller-app` command line options from the
+Studio you should omit the `--controller-app` option from the commands above.
-commands above.

 [1]: https://zeroc.com/distributions/ice
 [2]: https://commons.apache.org/proper/commons-compress/